rittos/moviesAPI/README.md

 ## Security and Authentication

-- json web token (jwt) based authentication
+- implemented json web token (jwt) based authentication
-- When user login using emailid and password, security token api verifies the useremail and password with the data stored in mongo db.
+- When user login using emailid and password, security token api verifies the user email and password with the data stored in the mongo db.
-- If an account with same username and password exist, it returns a json token back.
+- If an account with same username and password exist in database, it uses a secret key (JWT_SECRET_KEY) from .env for encryption and decryption and returns a json token back.
 - This json token is stored in browser local storage of user.
 - The same token is used for authenticating subsequent request made by the same user.
 - json token is passed along with each request with Authorization header which is then verified using verify token middlewear at the api side.